-For $d\ge 3$, from Theorem~\ref{thm:no-regges}, we see that this only occurs when $\A$ is a positive scale of a permutation that is induced by a vertex relabeling.

-For $d=2$, we need to explicitly do a non-negativity check on our $\N^2_i\A$ over all automorphisms $\A$ of $L_{2,4}$, as characterized in Theorem~\ref{thm:auto2} and described in detail in~\cite{loopsAlg}.
-This only requires checking $23040$ matrices, for both $\N^2_1$ and $\N^2_2$ and has been done in the Magma computer algebra system.
+For $d\ge 3$, from Theorem~\ref{thm:no-regges}, we see that this only occurs when $\A$ is a positive scale of a vertex relabeling.
+For $d=2$, we need to explicitly do a non-negativity check on our $\N^2_i\A$ over all linear automorphism matrices $\A$ of $L_{2,4}$, as characterized in Theorem~\ref{thm:auto2} and described in detail in~\cite{loopsAlg}.
+This only requires checking $23040$ matrices, for both $\N^2_1$ and $\N^2_2$ and has been done in the Magma computer algebra system~\cite{loopsAlg}.
 In both cases, non-negativity only arises for $\A$ that are positive scales of a vertex relabeling.

-Thus $\E$ is of the form $\N^d_i\A\pi_{\bar{K}}$ for such an $\A$, and the result follows. \end{proof}
+Thus $\E$ is of the form $\N^d_i\A\K$ for such an $\A$, and the result follows. \end{proof}